QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Parameters

-length[size_t] The length of the encoded string.
+length[size_t] Length of the encoded string in characters.

 Returns